 Algorithm

-The Tier 1 approach for process emissions from solid waste disposal uses the general equation:
+The Tier 1 approach for TSP, PM10 and PM2.5 emissions from handling and storage of mineral waste uses the general equation:

 Epollutant=ADMin_hand×EFpollutant (1)

-This equation is applied at the national level, using annual national total waste disposal.
+This equation is applied at the national level, using the national amount of mineral waste handled annually (ADMin_hand) and EFs presented in Table 3-1.

+The Tier 1 approach for NMVOC emissions from solid waste disposal on land uses the general equation:

+ENMVOC=VLG×EFNMVOC (2)

+This equation is applied at the national level, using the volume of landfill gas emitted (VLG) and the EF presented in Table 3-2.

-The Tier 1 emission factors assume an averaged or typical technology and abatement implementation in the country and integrate all different sub-processes within this source category.
+Please note: The Tier 1 emission factors assume typical technology and abatement implementation is in place.

 Default emission factors

-Table 3-1 presents the Tier 1 default particulate emission factors for solid waste disposal on land.
+Table 3-1 presents the Tier 1 default particulate emission factors for mineral waste handling and storage activities.
 These emission factors are calculated using equation 2 and default data described in subsection 3.3 of this present chapter (US EPA, 2006).
-Small quantities of NMVOC and nitrate compounds are also emitted.
-For NMVOC, US Environmental Protection Agency (US EPA) evaluates that 98.7 % of the total VOC in landfill gas is methane and 1.3 % are other VOCs such as perchlorethylene, pentane, butane, etc. (US EPA, 1990).

-Table 3-1 Tier 1 emission factors for source category 5.A Biological treatment of waste - Solid waste disposal on land
+Table 3-1 Tier 1 emission factors for source category 5.A Solid waste disposal on land – Mineral waste handling and storage